Alexandr0s93/deep-reinforcement-learning/p2_continuous-control/report/Continuous-Control_Report.md

-[//]: # (Image References)

-[image1]: ../img/DoubleDQN_equation.png "DoubleDQN Bellman Equation"

 # Continuous-Control Report

 ### Introduction

 The project is considered solvable if the Agents achieve a **30 Average Score** over the last 100-episodes.

-The following implementation achieves this goal in **???** by utilizing the `Deep Deterministic Policy Gradient (DDPG) Algorithm`.
+The following implementation achieves this goal in **96 Episodes** by utilizing the `Deep Deterministic Policy Gradient (DDPG) Algorithm`.
 In this approach the below components are used:

 - Actor Neural Network
 - Critic Neural Network